rbind/deleeuw/content/publication/loveleigh copy.md

 +++
-abstract = "The Saratoga Subdivision was platted by H.C.
+abstract = "The Saratoga subdivision was platted by H.C.
 Wortman in 1889, almost simultaneously with the Piedmont subdivision." authors = ["Jan de Leeuw"] date = "2018-03-18" publication = "HIS"